Generation-UK-I/DatabaseOperations/intro_to_sql.md

 ### Inserting Records

-Adding records into a table can be done with the INSERT statement as follows:
+Adding records into a table can be done with the `INSERT` statement as follows:

 ```sql
 INSERT INTO customers (customer_ID, first_name, last_name, age)
 VALUES (1, 'Alice', 'Smith', 33);
 ```

-As we're just learning, it's good practice to verfiy your record, you can do so by running a simple SELECT statement.
+As we're just learning, it's good practice to verify your record, you can do so by running a simple `SELECT` statement.

 ```sql
 SELECT * FROM customers;